Maryam Khatoon Molkara

-Maryam Khatoonpour Molkara (مریم خاتون ملکآرا; 1950 – 25 March 2012) was a campaigner for the rights of transgender people in Iran, where she is widely recognized as a matriarch of the transgender community.
+Maryam Khatoonpour Molkara (مریم خاتون ملکآرا; 1950–2012) was an Iranian transgender rights activist, and she was widely recognized as a matriarch of the transgender community in Iran.
 Designated male at birth, she was later instrumental in obtaining a letter which acted as a fatwa enabling sex reassignment surgery to exist as part of a legal framework.
+Molkara became the first transgender person in Iran to legally undergo sex reassignment surgery with the permission of Ayatollah Ruhollah Khomeini.

 Early life

-In 1950, Molkara was born, and was the only child of her father's second of eight wives.
+Molkara was born in 1950, in the village Abkenar in Gilan province, Imperial State of Iran.
+She was the only child of her father's second of eight wives.
 Her father was a landowner.
 Molkara says she always preferred clothes, toys, and activities that were traditionally for girls.

 Transition and advocacy

 In her adolescence, Molkara went to parties dressed as a woman.
-Molkara came out as transgender to her mother, but she refused to accept her.
+She came out as transgender to her mother, who refused to accept her.
 This made Molkara decide to take feminizing hormones instead of immediately seeking out surgery.
 She also dressed and lived as a woman.

-In 1975, Molkara traveled to London and learned more about her identity.
-She states it was there she embraced that she was not gay, but transgender.
+In 1975, Molkara traveled to London to think about various possibilities, and it was there that she claimed she "learned about transsexuality and realized I was not a passive homosexual".

-Molkara started to write letters to Ayatollah Ruhollah Khomeini, then in exile in Iraq, asking for religious advice about being assigned a wrong gender at birth and having to break out of it.
-In one of these letters, she said that her gender was clear since she was two years old, as she used to apply chalk to her face to imitate putting on makeup.
-He had already written in 1963 that corrective surgeries for intersex people is not against Islamic law, and his answer was based on this existing idea rather than developing a new fatwa for transgender people.
+Molkara started to write letters to Ayatollah Ruhollah Khomeini, then in exile in Iraq, asking for religious advice about being assigned the wrong gender at birth.
+In one of these letters, she said that her gender had been clear since she was two years old, as she used to apply chalk to her face to imitate putting on makeup.
+Khomeini had already written in 1963 that corrective surgeries for intersex people are not against Islamic law, and his answer was based on this existing idea rather than developing a new fatwa for transgender people.
 He suggested she live as a woman, which included dressing as one.

-After this, she met with Farah Pahlavi, who gave her support towards Molkara and other transgender individuals wanting sex reassignment surgery.
+Thereafter, she met with Empress Farah Pahlavi, who gave her support to Molkara and other transgender individuals wanting sex reassignment surgery.
+Gender changing surgeries had occurred in Iran as early as the 1930s, but were not commonplace and for people with congenital intersex conditions.

-In 1978, she traveled to Paris, where Khomeini was then based, to try to make him aware about transgender rights.
+In 1978, she traveled to Paris, where Khomeini was then based, to try to make him aware of transgender rights.

-After the Islamic Revolution, Molkara started to face intense backlash due to her identity.
-She had to go through many questions, arrests, and death threats.
+Following the Iranian Revolution, Molkara started to face intense backlash due to her identity.
+She underwent arrests and death threats.
 She was fired from her job at the Iranian National Radio and Television, forced to wear masculine clothing, injected with male hormones against her will, and detained in a psychiatric institution.
 Because of good contacts with religious leaders, among them Akbar Hashemi Rafsanjani, she was released.